You are using an outdated browser. Please upgrade your browser to improve your experience.

 How do I become a volunteer?

 The Sports Association relies on volunteers to run over 100 programs each year.
 We are continuously recruiting new volunteers to help us with regular programming, special events and team sports.
 Volunteer opportunities range from a dedicated volunteer position to a one-time special event volunteer.
-Additional information is available in our volunteer information packet [link to PDF].
+Additional information is available in our Volunteer Information packet.
 Feel free to contact us to discuss the opportunities.

 How can I support the program?

 There are many ways to get involved in supporting the Sports Association.
 Opportunities include volunteering, sponsoring a program or event, making a donation, fundraising, participating in a fundraising event or referring our program to people who may benefit.
-If you are interested in making a donation, please click here.
+If you are interested in making a donation go to our Donate to Sports Association page and fill out our online donation form.
 If you would like more information on sponsoring a program or event, please contact us for more information.